Richard J. Daley: Early career

 Daley's career in politics began when he became a Democratic precinct captain.
-Having served as secretary for previous County Treasurers Joseph B. McDonough, Thomas D. Nash, Robert M. Sweitzer, and Joseph L. Gill, he was appointed the Chief Deputy Comptroller of Cook County on December 17, 1936 to replace Michael J. O'Connor, who had died on December 9.
+Having served as secretary for previous County Treasurers Joseph B. McDonough, Thomas D. Nash, Robert M. Sweitzer, and Joseph L. Gill, he was appointed the Chief Deputy Comptroller of Cook County on December 17, 1936, to replace Michael J. O'Connor, who had died on December 9.

-Daley's first elective office was in the Illinois House of Representatives, to which he was elected for the 9th district on November 3, 1936 alongside Democratic incumbents William J. Gormley and Peter P. Jezierny.
-Despite being a lifelong Democrat he was elected to the office as a Republican.
+Daley's first elective office was in the Illinois House of Representatives, to which he was elected for the 9th district on November 3, 1936, alongside Democratic incumbents William J. Gormley and Peter P. Jezierny.
+Despite being a lifelong Democrat, he was elected to the office as a Republican.
 This was a matter of political opportunism and the peculiar setup for legislative elections in Illinois at the time, which allowed Daley to take the place on the ballot of the recently deceased Republican candidate David Shanahan.
 Daley's name was not printed on the ballot due to the closeness of Shanahan's death to the election, but he was able to defeat Shanahan's friend Robert E. Rodgers.

 After his election, Daley quickly moved back to the Democratic side of the aisle.
 After the death of incumbent Democratic Senator Patrick J. Carroll in 1938, Daley was elected to the Illinois Senate.
 That year Gormley and Jezierny were successfully reelected with Republican William S. Finucane taking the third spot.
-In 1939, Illinois State Senator William "Botchy" Connors remarked of Daley, "You couldn't give that guy a nickel, that's how honest he is."
+In 1939, Illinois State Senator William "Botchy" Connors remarked of Daley: "You couldn't give that guy a nickel, that's how honest he is."
 Daley served as Minority Leader of the Illinois Senate from 1941 through 1946.
 He suffered his only political defeat in 1946, when he lost a bid to become Cook County sheriff.

 In the late 1940s, Daley became Democratic Ward Committeeman of the 11th Ward, a post he retained until his death.
 He was appointed by Governor Adlai Stevenson II as head of the Illinois Department of Finance, serving in that role from 1949 through 1950, the year he made a successful run for Cook County Clerk.
 Daley held that position until being elected Chicago's mayor.

-Daley became chairman of the Central Committee of the Cook County Democratic Party, i.e. boss of the political machine, in 1953.
+Daley became chairman of the Central Committee of the Cook County Democratic Party, i.e., boss of the political machine, in 1953.
 Holding this position along with the mayoralty in later years enhanced Daley's power.
-A recorded phone conversation which Daley had with President Lyndon Johnson on January 27, 1968, revealed that despite his Irish Catholic background, he also privately had at times tense relations with the Kennedy family and that he declined an offer to vote against President Harry Truman when he was serving as a delegate at the 1948 Democratic National Convention.
+A recorded phone conversation that Daley had with President Lyndon Johnson on January 27, 1968, revealed that despite his Irish Catholic background, Daley also privately had at times tense relations with the Kennedy family and that he had declined an offer to vote against President Harry Truman when he was serving as a delegate at the 1948 Democratic National Convention.